AdrianMiozga/Franko/README.md

 ## GPS

 GPS can loose shit and show your position like 1 km away - smooth that out, remove those points or something
-Map view in activities should show whole path

 # TODO